-The Best Hotels in Nepal for Every Traveller
+The Best Hotels to Book in Nepal for Every Traveller

 The Pavilions Himalayas, in Pokhara, at the foothills of the Annapurnas, is the ideal choice for the eco-conscious luxury traveller | Courtesy of The Pavilions Himalayas, Pokhara / Expedia